eshanbehal/Flickr-Browser-App/readme.md

 1. just starting off today by adding code to the onbindviewholder method used in my code to download the images and show them on the call from the layout.

+2. got the picasso added to my app working perfectly along with the recyclerview and also used the adapters along with it in order to put the data into the adapter.

+   links for more info: https://developer.android.com/reference/android/support/v7/widget/RecyclerView.OnItemTouchListener.html